-NMFS calculates an annual standard price for BSAI arrowtooth flounder, BSAI Greenland turbot, BSAI yellowfin sole, BSAI flathead sole, AI Pacific ocean perch, trawl-caught BSAI sablefish, and BSAI Atka mackerel based on volume and value information reported in the First Wholesale Volume and Value Report, which for 2016 included data from February 4 through October 31.
-NMFS calculates a standard price for rock sole for two time periods-February 4 through March 31 and April 1 through October 31-also based on volume and value information reported in the First Wholesale Volume and Value Report.
+NMFS calculates an annual standard price for BSAI arrowtooth flounder, BSAI Greenland turbot, BSAI yellowfin sole, BSAI flathead sole, AI Pacific ocean perch, trawl-caught BSAI sablefish, and BSAI Atka mackerel based on volume and value information reported in the First Wholesale Volume and Value Report, which included data from January 1 through October 31.
+For BSAI rock sole, NMFS calculates a standard price for two time periods-February 4 through March 31 and April 1 through October 31-also based on volume and value information reported in the First Wholesale Volume and Value Report.